fantastec/documentation-style-guide/README.md

 ### Headings

 - Use title case for all headings.
-If the title contains a hypenated term (e.g. Front-end), only capitalize the first word.
+If the title contains a hyphenated term (e.g. Front-end), only capitalize the first word.

 - **Getting Started with CortexJS**  ✅
 - **Setting up a Front-end Dev Environment**  ✅
 - **Connecting API endpoints** ❌
 - **Front-End Back-End Workflow ❌

-### Inline code
+### Inline Code

 When referring to classes, variables, members, filename, or anything which is actually referring to code, inline with a single backtick on each side.